 - 1/3 cup popcorn kernels

-- Zest and juice lime before beginning because the process goes quickly once the kernels start popping.
+- Zest and juice the lime before turning on the stove because the process goes quickly once it starts.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.